FC 27 CHEMISTRY STYLES

 If you want to use a style in a player, follow these steps:

-1. From the main Ultimate Team screen, press R1/RB twice to go to the [Club] tab;
+1. From the main Ultimate Team screen, navigate to [Club];

 2. Select [Squad];